General Class Information

 Fee Schedule: “Subscribers” refers to those with season tickets for either the Mainstage or Kate Goldman Children’s Theatre.
 Subscribers receive tuition discounts AND are the first to register for each class session.
 Non-subscribers can purchase season tickets to the Kate Goldman Children’s Theatre or Mainstage and receive tuition discounts and priority registration.

-Grade Levels: Enroll your child in the grade level he or she will be entering in Fall 2019.
+Grade Levels: Enroll your child in their current grade level.
 Children are grouped by grade level so we may appropriately serve their developmental needs.

 Arrival Your child depends upon you to drop him or her off on time.
 Classes begin at the appointed hour, just like curtain time!
-Park your car in the lot and walk your child inside.
+Park your car in the lot and walk you child inside.
 There will be a sign-in sheet.
-If you need to arrive more than 15 minutes before class begins, sing up for our before care Program or plan to stay with your child in the lobby.
+If you need to arrive more than 15 minutes before class begins, sing up for our Before Care Program or plan to stay with your child in the lobby.

 Departure Your child also depends on you to pick him or her up on time.
-Park and come inside to sign them out.
+Park and come inside to check or sign them out.
 There will be a Playhouse representative in the lobby to make sure that everyone leaves with a safe adult.
-If you run later than 10 minutes, your child will go into our after care Program and you will be assessed the $6.00 fee for an afternoon’s stay.
-If your student is old enough to drive, bike, or walk to classes alone, please email Robin Spahr at email@example.com to request the form that you must fill out, giving them permission to come to and leave classes unaccompanied.
+If your student is old enough to drive, bike, or walk to classes alone, please ask the education director for a waiver to fill out and sign giving them permission to do so.

 Medical Needs and Illness Please make sure that the emergency numbers you provide are for someone who is available to come should your child need to leave.
 If students tell us they are ill enough to go home, we take them at their word!
 Medical needs should be clearly outlined.
-The more thorough you are, the more efficient we can be.
-Please note that we cannot administer medication to students.
+The more thorough you are, the more prepared we can be.
+Playhouse staff are not certified to administer medication of any kind to students.
+In emergency situations, we are trained to administer EpiPens.

 - To clearly state rules and expectations up front